Dauer Sportwagen: Purchase of the remains of Bugatti

 In 1995, Romano Artioli's Bugatti Automobili SpA went bankrupt and the company was eventually liquidated.
 During an auction held in 1997, Dauer Sportwagen bought most of the remains of the company, including spare parts and five unfinished EB110 chassis.
 Dauer began immediate development and refinement of the EB110's design in hopes of continuing production.

 By 2001, Dauer had completed their alterations to the EB110s and offered the five chassis they had finished for sale.
 The cars, based on the SS version of the EB110, re-added the four-wheel drive system that had been on the standard EB110 but not included on the original SS models.
 The increased weight of the four-wheel drive was offset by new carbon fiber bodywork which was 200 kg lighter than the standard bodywork.
 The engines were remapped and power was increased to upwards of 705 PS.

 Current sales

 Dauer Sportwagen continues to convert Porsche 962s for customers who can provide a used chassis.
 The company also sells parts for the Bugatti EB110, as well as the remaining EB110s the company converted.
-However, Dauer Sportwagen's website has been inactive and hasn't been updated since 2003.